Significant-Gravitas/AutoGPT-Code-Ability/README.md

 docker compose -f docker-compose.full.yml up
 ```

+The visit localhost:8501 to use the frontend to chat and build your codebase.

 ### Step 3: Configure and Migrate Database

 In a new terminal, copy the .env file template: